codeat3/blade-emblemicons/README.md

     <img src="https://img.shields.io/packagist/dt/codeat3/blade-emblemicons" alt="Total Downloads">
 </a>

-A package to easily make use of [Blade Emblem Icons](https://github.com/emblemicons/emblemicons.github.io) in your Laravel Blade views.
+A package to easily make use of [Blade Emblemicons](https://github.com/emblemicons/emblemicons.github.io) in your Laravel Blade views.

 For a full list of available icons see [the SVG directory](resources/svg)or preview them at [emblemicons.in](https://emblemicons.in/#icons).